Axion search with quantum nondemolition detection of magnons: Axion detection scheme

 \subsection{Collective spin excitations}

 Let us consider a ferrimagnetic crystal containing $N$ electron spins.
 This system is described by the Heisenberg model~\cite{Heisenberg1926}

-where, $\bm{B}_{0}$ is the external magnetic field, $g$ is the g-factor for electron spins in the ferrimagnetic crystal, and $i$ labels each spins.
+where, $\bm{B}_{0}$ is the external magnetic field and $i$ labels each spins.
 The second term represents the exchange interaction between the neighboring spins with the strength $J_{ij}$.
-Considering an external magnetic field $\bm{B}_{0}$ along the $z$-axis and assuming, without loss of generality, that the direction of the effective magnetic field $\bm{B}_{a}$ $(B_a \ll B_0)$ lies in the $z$-$x$ plane, we write
+Considering an external magnetic field $\bm{B}_{0}$ along the $z$-axis and assuming, without loss of generality, that the direction of the effective magnetic field \ito{lies in the $z$-$x$ plane, we write

-Here, $\theta$ is the angle between the external and effective magnetic fields.
+where we neglected the $z$-component of $\bm{B}_{a}$ because it is much smaller than $B_{0}$.} Here, $\theta$ is the angle between the external and effective magnetic fields.

-The effective magnetic field is considered to be uniform throughout the sample during the typical observation time.
+The effective magnetic field is considered to be uniform throughout the sample.
 Thus, the effective magnetic field can be written as

 Substituting Eqs.~\eqref{magg} and \eqref{ex} into Eq.~\eqref{hei} yields